vneeraja/Credit_Risk_Analysis/README.md

 The balanced accuracy score is high at 78.8%.

-Precision: The precision for the high-risk loan applications is low at 0.04.
+**Precision**: The precision for the high-risk loan applications is low at 0.04.

-Recall:  For high-risk loans is 0.67 and for low-risk its high at 0.91.
+**Recall**:  For high-risk loans is 0.67 and for low-risk its high at 0.91.

-Support: For our results, there are 17118 actual occurrences for low-risk loans and 87 actual occurrences for high-risk loans.
+**Support**: For our results, there are 17118 actual occurrences for low-risk loans and 87 actual occurrences for high-risk loans.

 #### B. Easy Ensemble AdaBoost Classifier